lune-climate/lune-docs/docs/src/guides/subaccounts-management.md

 ## Create a Subaccount for your customer

-Access the dashboard and head to the [Subaccounts](https://dashboard.lune.co/settings/sub-accounts).
+Access the dashboard and head to the [Create Subaccounts](https://dashboard.lune.co/settings/sub-accounts/create) section.

-A list of all your companies held accounts are located here and where you can create new ones.
 Create Subaccounts for your customers as necessary.
 It is important to note that accounts are tied to one currency, therefore if a customer requires multiple currencies you will need to set up multiple Subaccounts in their name.

-As an example, this will be your list view of accounts with the addition of three customer Subaccounts:
+As an example, this will be your list view of accounts with the addition of three customer Subaccounts as seen on [List Accounts](https://dashboard.lune.co/settings/sub-accounts/list).

 <img width="800" :src="$withBase('/organisation_accounts.png')" alt="sample organisation accounts">